 Luckily, I found 5050Songs in New York City.
 What started as a simple online inquiry developed into a solid musical partnership.
 I would send "the team" a batch of lyrics with melodies, we'd confer on the best alternative for a "next" song, they would create the instrumentals and we would distribute each song together.
 The process was easy and rewarding.
 Within a year, we produced nine songs together.
 Do I have a favorite song?
 Of course I do, but I'll never tell!
 Mostly, it was like magic watching my lyrics and melodies come to life.

 In 2019, I began to yearn for a bigger role in the creative process.
 I was composing (and I use that term loosely) music on my keyboard to accompany my newest songs and I wanted to contribute to the instrumental aspect of production.
 One day a songwriting friend suggested I contact Producer Jeff Silverman (Palette Music) in Nashville.
 The rest is history.
 After a single phone call, I knew our personalities matched and we started collaborating.
 To date, we have worked to produce three of my songs - Sunlight Fades, Etched With Fire and A New Story.
 Jeff, a talented musician and producer, has taught me an enormous amount about the music industry and is a mentor and friend.
-Excitingly, Sunlight Fades was nominated for a Hollywood Music in Media Award within weeks of its release (2019, Adult Contemporary/AAA).
-It gets better!
-Etched With Fire has also been nominated for a 2020 HMMA (Adult Contemporary/AAA)!
+Excitingly, Sunlight Fades was nominated for a Hollywood Music in Media Award within weeks of its release (2019, Adult Contemporary/AAA) and Etched With Fire was nominated for a 2020 HMMA (2020, Adult Contemporary/AAA)!

 Folks often ask why I don't sing my own songs.
 My short answer is "I do - all.the.time!"
 What I haven't done, yet, is released a song as lead vocalist.
 Maybe some day?
 In the meantime, I sing and share my songs every week in a series I call "Music Monday."
 These episodes are available on Facebook and Instagram.
 I've surpassed 160 episodes (which is over three years of Mondays), but each one still makes me nervous!
 I'd love for you to watch and engage.